pastelprospects/cassett/content/pages/blog/science-of-sounds.md

         justifyContent: center
       subtitle:
         textAlign: center
-    type: FeaturedItemsSection
+slug: science-of-sounds
 isFeatured: true
 colors: bg-light-fg-dark
 styles:
   self:
-    padding:
-      - pt-5
-      - pl-5
-      - pb-5
-      - pr-5
-    textAlign: center
-    borderColor: border-light
-    borderStyle: none
-    borderWidth: 0
-    borderRadius: none
-    flexDirection: col
+    flexDirection: row
+featuredImage:
-type: PostLayout
+  type: ImageBlock
+  url: /images/daw.jpeg
+  altText: digital audio
+  elementId: ''
+  styles:
+    self:
+      borderRadius: medium
 ---
 Let's admit it: music moves us.
 Whether it's a catchy melody or lullaby, we can't avoid how sounds capture our attention.
 Sometimes sound is just noise.
 Oftentimes sound is literally music to our ears.
 If sounds impact the environment around us then why wouldn't they impact the environment within us?

 The science of sounds in layman's terms is acoustics, which is understood to be study of the physical properties of sound, its production, transmission, and perception.
 Our focus is primarily on perception.
 Our perception of sound, whether it be volume, tone, cadence etc., influences both our internal and external environments.
 The external is a bit more obvious because we often associate sounds with spaces.
 The internal is more difficult to tease out due to its interplay with the external.

 > *Our perception of sound, whether it be volume, tone, cadence etc., influences both our internal and external environments.*

 Scientifically speaking, sound waves are a displacement of air molecules that result from vibrations.
-Sounds influence our environment by dictating the vibe.
-The tricky part is that our mood tends to be contingent upon or, at the very least, highly depnedent on the vibe.
+Sounds influence our environment by dictating vibes.
+The tricky part is that our mood tends to be contingent upon or, at the very least, highly dependent vibes.
 Sounds, specifically songs, can impact our mood in the following ways:

 1. Emotional Resonance: Music can trigger specific emotional responses based on its melody, rhythm, and lyrics.
 For instance, upbeat, major-key music often induces feelings of happiness and optimism, while slower, minor-key music can evoke sadness or introspection.